PlayStation 5 games reveal - everything confirmed, exclusives and rumoured games

 Godfall

 Godfall was announced at the Game Awards 2019.
 The action RPG has a Destiny feel to it.
-There isn’t much else to go on right now.
 There’s no release date set.
+The trailer at the PS5 event shows players fighting monsters in armour sets.
+Gamers will work their way through elemental realms to kill the God Macros.
+You can play solo or co-op PvE.

 Warframe